LquenS/ls-inventoryhud-docs/BASICS.md

 ```
 ## What this mean this variables!
 ### SHOP-XXXXXX
--Doesnt important thing you can rename noting will be change
+- Doesnt important thing you can rename noting will be change
 - ( !
 IMPORTANT !
 DO NOT DELETE SHOP- )
 ### Shop1
 - Is Inventory name in config_items.lua you can customize inventory from location.